maigenlang/n8n-conversation/README.md

    - **Name**: A friendly name for your n8n agent
    - **Webhook URL**: The URL of your n8n webhook endpoint (remember to activate the workflow in n8n and to use the production webhook URL)
    - **Output Field**: The field name in the n8n response containing the reply (default: "output")
+   - **Timeout**: The timeout in seconds for waiting for a response from n8n (default: 30 seconds, range: 1-300 seconds)

 ### n8n Workflow Setup